selfagency/utfu/pkg/README.md

 Say you've got a string that looks like this:

-`There's no way I'm paying â‚¬30 for that!`
+`Thereâ€™s no way Iâ€™m paying â‚¬30 for that!`

 Pass it to either method, `hex`, `txt`, or `htx` and you'll hopefully get back:

-`There's no way I'm paying €30 for that!`
+`There’s no way I’m paying €30 for that!`

 `hex` substitutes unicode hex values (ie., `\u20ac`), which is useful in some contexts. `txt` substitutes the actual character (ie., `€`).
 And `htx` substitutes the HTML escape sequence (ie., `&#x20AC;`).
 See chart [here](https://www.i18nqa.com/debug/utf8-debug.html) for mappings.